virt-lightning/virt-lightning/README.md

 # Actions

-`vl` is an alias for `virt-lightning`, you can us both.
+`vl` is an alias for `virt-lightning`, you can use both.
 In the rest of the document we use the shortest version.

 ## **vl distro_list**